annasofiakircher/portfolio/README.md

 In this github repository you can find some examples of my work which show some of my skills.

 # Random Forest
-The 'Notebook_RandomForest.html' is a short version of my master thesis, where I used sampling methods to overcome the imbalance problem using Random Forests for a multiple class classification.
+The 'Notebook_RandomForest' is a short version of my master thesis, where I used sampling methods to overcome the imbalance problem using Random Forests for a multiple class classification.

 The Word document called 'unbalanced_random_forest.docx' is a brief overview of my thesis.